dave45678/Lesson15/IntroToSpringBoot/Lesson20_5.md

 ## The Walkthrough

 1. Start with the application from the last lesson
-	* Name it SpringBoot_01
-	* Add the dependencies for the web and for thymeleaf
-	* Hit next until you finish the wizard, and then wait until it's done.

 2. Extend the Security User Object
 	* Right click on com.example.demo and click New -> Class